(Financial Year End 31/12/2021)

 Supply chain/ Procurement

 We recognise that our firm is exposed to a greater slavery and human trafficking risk when dealing with suppliers of products and services, particularly those who have operations and suppliers in other territories.
-However, Grant Thornton considers that we, and the majority of our suppliers, are not in industries with a high risk of modern day slavery.
-In addition, our supply chains are primarily confined to Ireland and the UK, countries with a relatively lower risk of modern day slavery and human trafficking.
+However, Grant Thornton Ireland* considers that we, and the majority of our suppliers, are not in industries with a high risk of modern day slavery.
+In addition, our supply chains are primarily confined to Ireland, UK and the Isle of Man** countries with a relatively lower risk of modern day slavery and human trafficking.